 LV= Cup final: Conor O'Shea reflects on Harlequins' win over Sale Sharks

-Conor O'Shea celebrated Harlequins' triumph in the LV= Cup and admitted it sets them up well for their bid for a trophy treble.
+Conor O'Shea celebrated Harlequins' triumph in the LV= Cup and admitted it sets up their bid for a treble.

 Tom Williams, Tom Guest, Tom Casson and Luke Wallace all touched down for Quins as they overpowered Sale Sharks 32-14 at Sixways.